mehaklawania/lichess/Readme.md

 3. Run the application locally.
 4. Use the navigation menu to access the three features: Search Profiles, View Leaderboards, and View Tournaments.

----

-Let me know if you'd like to add anything!